 3) Films previously entered into and screened at our festival are not eligible for re-entry in subsequent years.

-4) If the film is not in English, then it must have hard coded English subtitles, and in the case of DVD entrants, on both copies.
+4) If the film is not in English, then it must have hard coded English subtitles.

 5) FFF reserve the right to refuse to screen any submission deemed by the Festival to be inappropriate.
 Should you wish to question FFF about their decision, you can contact us by email on email@example.com.

 6) All submissions are screened and evaluated by the FFF Preview and Selection Committees, appointed by the festival steering committee.
 Their reports are final and confidential.
 All films received, which meet our criteria, will be screened at the festival in our Distributed Cinemas.
 These films will be screened numerous times throughout the festival.
 Due to the amount of films we receive only the top scoring films will go through into the competition.
 These films will be screened in our Distributed Cinemas and in our main venues.
 PLEASE NOTE: No fees will be paid to screen these films.
 Submitters will be advised via email and the list will also be announced on our website and on our Facebook page in the second week of May.
 The short list in each category, to be announced late on Saturday 25th May 2019, will be chosen by the Category Judges and will be posted on our website, on our Facebook page and in the Box Office window.
 The shortlisted films will be shown on Sunday (26th) morning in the Parish Hall & The Church of Ireland Hall.
 The winning films in each category will then be chosen from this short list and announced at our prize giving ceremony on the evening of Sunday 26th May 2019.

 7) In the event of a film being withdrawn, FFF will not be liable to refund the fee or return the materials entered.